DavidIsWright/DavidIsWright/README.md

 - My job is helping others understand when using a computer is a good idea :bulb:, and when there are better solutions :eyes:

 <!---
-DavidTheHere/DavidTheHere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.

 https://github.com/ikatyang/emoji-cheat-sheet